A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-There are two subbicategories of $\vProfGrp$ that we will consider here, namely $\vProfGrphf$, the sub-bicategory of $\vProf$, whose objects are the homotopy finite groupoids, and $\vProfGrpfin$, the sub-bicategory of $\vProfGrp$ whose objects are the finite groupoids.
+There are two sub-bicategories of $\vProfGrp$ that we will consider here, namely $\vProfGrphf$, the full sub-bicategory of $\vProf$, whose objects are the homotopy finite groupoids, and $\vProfGrpfin$, the full sub-bicategory of $\vProfGrp$ whose objects are the finite groupoids.